 - Even if you want, may sauté the paneer cubes in oil for 2 mins at the beginning.
 As I don’t prefer to sauté or fry my paneer, I skip that part.

 - I have added the water twice while making the gravy of this curry to enhance its taste.

-Firstly, as we know, Palak is known for its healthy properties like it’s full of rich nutrients, vitamins, and minerals.
+- Though palak is known for its healthy properties like it’s full of rich nutrients, vitamins, and minerals.
 But palak contains a large amount of oxalic acid too which remains as a compound with other nutrients.
-And oxalic acid causing different health issues and only heat can break it down, and then only our body can easily absorb the other nutrients, so blanching of palak is more important to make it healthy.
+And oxalic acid causes different health issues and only heat can break it down, and then only our body can easily absorb the other nutrients, so blanching of palak is more important to make it healthy.

 - As Palak is bitter in taste, so we have to first remove its stem while preparing this recipe, which means here only leaves will be used.

 - I’ve used 1 tsp of sugar while blanching the palak.
 Because the sugar will help to reduce the bitterness and also retain the green color of palak also after blanching.

 - Here I’ve used tomato and lemon juice both.
 Even you may use curd instead of tomato.
 And the sourness of tomato (or curd) and lemon juice will also help together to reduce its bitterness.

 - As sugar and cream both are sweet in taste so the addition of these two also can reduce its bitterness.